 - Now mix Milk Powder with 1/2 Cup of Boiling water and add that too.*

 - Mix using a spatula.

 - Add 1-1.5 Tsp. of Salt.

-- Cover the Vessel with a Lid and cook on medium flame for around 15 minutes or till rice is almost 2/3 done.
+- Cover the Vessel with a Lid and cook on a medium flame for around 15 minutes or till the rice is almost 2/3 done.

 - Don't mix much while the process going on.

-- Once the rice soaked 2/3 of the water, add Cooked Mutton and remaining gravy.
+- Once the rice is soaked in 2/3 of the water, add Cooked Mutton and the remaining gravy.

 - Add 1 Tsp. of the Special Garam Masala and 10 Slit Green Chilli.

 - Lightly Mix everything and cover the pan with a lid.

 - Now place a Tawa or Pan over lower heat and put the Vessel over the Tawa.

 - Cook on low flame for 15 minutes without opening the lid.